 \section{Introduction}

-Language agents \cite{renda/agent/survey,fudan/agent/survey,openagents}, which leverage the powerful reasoning capabilities \cite{shuofei/survey,shangjiao/agent/survey} of Large Language Models (LLMs) to generate executable actions for observing the external world, have emerged as essential components of AI systems designed to address intricate interactive tasks \cite{autogpt,gpt-engineer,babyagi,medagent}.
-The process of endowing LLMs with such interactive capabilities is referred to as \textit{Agent Learning} wherein \textit{planning} plays a pivotal role, which is responsible for decomposing complex tasks \cite{cot,least-to-most,react}, invoking external tools \cite{hugginggpt,chameleon,toolllm}, reflecting on past mistakes \cite{reflexion,self-refine}, and aggregating information from various sources to reach the final targets.
-There have been a lot of works \cite{react,voyager,hugginggpt,agentverse} that directly prompt closed-source off-the-shelf LLMs to plan on particular tasks.
+Language agents \cite{renda/agent/survey,fudan/agent/survey,multi/agent/survey}, which leverage the powerful reasoning capabilities \cite{shuofei/survey,shangjiao/agent/survey} of Large Language Models (LLMs) to interact with executable tools, have emerged as essential components of AI systems designed to address complex question-answering tasks \cite{autogpt,gpt-engineer,babyagi,medagent,openagents}.
+The process of endowing LLMs with such interactive capabilities is referred to as \textit{Agent Learning} wherein \textit{planning} \cite{planning/survey} plays a pivotal role, which is responsible for decomposing complex questions into simpler ones \cite{cot,react,xagent,chatdev}, invoking external tools \cite{hugginggpt,chameleon,toolllm}, reflecting on past mistakes \cite{reflexion,self-refine}, and aggregating information from various sources to reach the final answer.
+There have been a lot of works \cite{camel,hugginggpt,metagpt,igas,agentverse,autoagents} that directly prompt closed-source off-the-shelf LLMs to plan on particular tasks.
 Despite their convenience and flexibility, closed-source LLMs inevitably suffer from unresolved issues, as their accessibility often comes at a steep price and their black-box nature makes the result reproduction difficult.
 In light of this, some recent endeavors have shifted their focus towards imbuing open-source models with planning capabilities through fine-tuning~\cite{fireact,agenttuning,lumos}.